 ‘Chenille’ is the French word standing for ‘caterpillar’.
 The name exactly describes the fabric, as it is fuzzy, soft, and feathery.
 The chenille type yarn is fairly modern, with the origins dating to no more than 300 years in the 18th century.
 This contrasts with other yarns such as wool having its origins in 1500 BC.
 Due to its hard wearing, luxurious and comfortable feel, chenille is a commonly used for many soft furnishings and as a popular upholstery fabric for furniture.

-As per the textile historians, such a yarn is a modern introduction originated in France.
-Before that, the chenille yarn was produced by knitting the leno fabric and cutting it into strips.
+As per the textile historians, such a yarn is a modern introduction originating in France.
+Before that, chenille yarn was produced by knitting the leno fabric and cutting it into strips.
 As per the historic records, the chenille fabric surfaced between 1754 and 1895 in three nations namely, France, Scotland, and in the United States.

 As per the most famous story, the fabric was introduced during the 1830s in the Scotland by Alexander Buchanan.
 He came up with a new method for knitting fuzzy, textural shawls.
 The outcome was a highly soft, fuzzy fabric.
 This fabric was termed chenille.

 However, it was only during the 1930s that this fabric got a head start for making carpets, mats, bedspreads, and throws.
 Today, the chenille yarn is commonly made from cotton although other options such as olefin, rayon, and acrylic are available.